kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	2.5 The application adds the product's ID and price to the customer's list of items in the customer's shopping cart in the application.

-	2.6 The application calculates a sepcial tax for the beverage and adds that tax to the specialTax field of the item in the cutomer's shopping cart in the application.
+	2.6 The application calculates a special tax for the beverage and adds that tax to the specialTax field of the item in the cutomer's shopping cart in the application.

 	2.7 The application prints a confirmation for three seconds that "Alcoholic bevarage **X** was added to the cart."